Have you ever thought that the QR code you're about to scan can harm you?…

 Five years ago, VinTech attended a workshop where we got to hear security tips from convicted burglars.
 The burglar awareness class was presented by the Chicago Police department.
 This past August, New York’s NBC channel produced a similar four part series.
 Both workshops included tips from convicted burglars so we want to make a comparison to determine whether they give similar responses.
 We also asked if they used similar tactics in their crimes.

 The following 5 questions were asked both in the 2011 workshop and the 2016 survey.
-Can this comparison give us insight on how to protect our homes?
+Take a look at what they have to say.

 A convicted burglar acknowledged that he looks for activity inside the home, so people are better off leaving a radio or T.V. on. rather than using light timers.
 Another man from the survey mentioned that placing all valuables in one place makes it easy for thieves.
 Therefore, it is best to arrange several hiding places to hide valuables.
 If a burglar finds one of the stash spots, he might be happy enough to stop looking or not be clever enough to find all the hiding spots and so maybe he won’t get away with all your valuables.
 Taking these measures into consideration can help us outpace this criminal activity.

 To view the complete 4-part series click here.